 Appdome is a mobile integration platform as a service (iPaaS) that allows users to add a wide variety of features, SDKs and APIs to Android and iOS apps.
 Using a simple ‘click to add’ user interface, Appdome allows anyone to easily integrate Azure AD SSO to any mobile app – instantly, no code or coding required.

 Using Appdome, there are no development or coding prerequisites.
 For example, there is no Appdome SDK, libraries, or plug-ins to implement.
 Likewise, there are no required infrastructure changes and no dependency on SAML, OAuth, OpenID Connect or any other authentication standard inside the app.
-Users merely upload mobile apps, select the Azure AD service and click “Fuse My App.”
+Users merely upload mobile apps, select the Azure AD service and click “Build My App.”
 The Appdome technology adds Azure AD SSO and relevant standards, frameworks and more to the app automatically, with no manual development work at all.

 Using Appdome, mobile apps will use Microsoft ADAL SSO to authenticate users as if ADAL was natively coded to the app.
 Appdome for ADAL SSO is compatible with mobile apps built in any development environment including Native Android and iOS apps, hybrid apps and non-native apps built in Xamarin, Cordova, and React Native, Ionic and more.
 This streamlines implementations, cuts development work, and ensures a guaranteed and consistent integration of Microsoft ADAL SSO to any mobile app.